au-research/raido/doc/security/api-key.md

 a DB refresh from PROD.
 This  works as long as the api-key was present in PROD before the DB baseline was taken (and the api-key has not been disabled).

-Note that the api-token verification works by looking up the api-key in the DB via the `app_user.id` value (i.e. surrogate key).
+The api-token verification works by looking up the api-key in the DB via the `app_user.id` column (i.e. surrogate key), read from the `APP_USER_ID`.
 That's why you need to create an api-key in the PROD environment if you want api-tokens to work long-term, across DB refreshes, in the DEMO environment.

+### Future changes to api-token format

+We ought to rename the `APP_USER_ID` to `API_KEY_ID` and the `EMAIL` claim should be renamed to `IDENTITY`.

+When this is done though, we will keep the authorization logic backward compatible so that all api-tokens issued with the previous claims will continue to work.

+The old claim logic will be removed once we're sure there are no old api-tokens being used in PROD environment.
+Remember that the "expiry" period of the api-key may have been extended, so there could be api-tokens out there with longer expiry claims than you think.

 # Database model